SkyLandTW/JXTN/README.md

 jxtn.core.axi
 -------------

-Adds non-standard default methods such as *Iterable.filter* and *map* into standard Java API, in attempt to make Java programming bearable.
-While it doesn't break binary compatibility, it's not compatible with Java standard ( which I must regretfully violate because it sucks), being exclusive to Java 8 and backport won't be possible.
+Fixes generic Collections API and adds non-standard default methods such as *Iterable.filter* and *map* into Java API, in attempt to make Java programming bearable.

 ##### Functions
  - String: left/right/padLeft/padRight/...